 The Gilmore | Henne Community Fund supports recreational park programs, improvements and maintenance at Berks County parks.

-The fund was established in 2010 by Wilson High graduates and NFL players John Gilmore and Chad Henne to improve our community and the lives of children through the revitalization of parks and recreational facilities.
+Wilson High graduates and NFL players John Gilmore and Chad Henne established the fund in 2010 to improve the community and the lives of children through the revitalization of parks and recreational facilities.

 The Gilmore | Henne Community Fund was incubated at Berks County Community Foundation in 2010 and then became a full-fledged nonprofit with its own programs.